-8 tips for effective goal setting this New Year
+8 hacks for effective goal setting this New Year

-Whilst we’re all busy making New Year’s resolutions, it may be worth considering how we can best set goals that actually have a chance to succeed.
+And while we’re all busy making New Year’s resolutions, it may be worth considering how we can best set goals that actually have a chance to succeed (so maybe put that plan to become an Olympic diver to one side for now, eh?).
 You may be familiar with the concept of S.M.A.R.T. goals.
 This acronym stands for Specific, Measurable, Achievable, Realistic and Timed.
 There is also an effective goal-setting model called ‘Well-Formed Outcomes’.
+Let’s explore that one a little more, shall we?

 1. What specifically do you want and when?